 In her illustrated anthology When Christmas Comes (England: Sutton, 2002), Anne Harvey includes several delightful letters from Fanny Longfellow to her children as she pretended to be Santa Claus.

-Inscribed on the Longfellow garden sundial, from Dante's Purgatoria, xii, 84: Pensa che questo di mai non ragiorna.
-Longfellow translated this as: Think that this day will never dawn again.
+Inscribed on the Longfellow garden sundial, from Dante's Purgatoria, xii, 84:

+Pensa che questo di mai non ragiorna.

+Longfellow translated this as:

+Think that this day will never dawn again.
-Longfellow's Treasured Print of Giotto's Dante

-The Longfellow House preserves a print based on a Giotto fresco of a portrait of Dante that held special significance for Longfellow and American Dante enthusiasts.
-For his 1867 translation of The Divine Comedy,

-Longfellow encouraged Charles Eliot Norton to write an essay on the portrait.
+Longfellow's Treasured Print of Giotto's Dante The Longfellow House preserves a print based on a Giotto fresco of a portrait of Dante that held special significance for Longfellow and American Dante enthusiasts.
+For his 1867 translation of The Divine Comedy, Longfellow encouraged Charles Eliot Norton to write an essay on the portrait.
 Norton presented a copy of the print to Ralph W. Emerson, who hung it prominently on his study wall.
 James Russell Lowell and Thomas Parsons both devoted poems to the portrait.
-One year Lowell presented a copy of the Giotto print to each student who had completed his Dante class at Harvard.
+One year Lowell presented a copy of the Giotto print to each student who had completed his Dante class at Harvard. class at Harvard.

 Richard Henry Wilde, a minor poet and former U. S. Congressman in Florence to work on a biography of Dante, discovered references to a Giotto fresco, circa 1290 to 1300, that included a portrait of Dante painted on the walls of the Bargello.
 Because the walls had been whitewashed over the centuries, there was no sign of the fresco.
 In 1841, Wilde enlisted the help of English antiquarian Seymour Kirkup to remove the layers of whitewash, revealing one of the only portraits of Dante painted in the poet's lifetime.
-The portrait was relatively undamaged except for a nail hole around the left eye and cheek.
-Fortunately, Kirkup traced the portrait-shortly thereafter Florentine officials altered the fresco almost beyond recognition to remove the politically charged colors of white, green and red on Dante's cap and clothes.
+The the politically charged colors of white, green and red on Dante's cap and clothes.